caltechlibrary/dataset/about.md

 ## dataset 2.3.0

 The object versioning problem identified in issue #149 persisted after the release of v2.2.8.
-The root problem is the versioning.json document is not reliable given the sequences of opartions that cause it to come into existence or be updated.
-This lead to instability issues with v2 versioning.
-In v2.3 the versioning.json file is being ignored and nolonger is saved.
-Instead the collection.go was updated to explicitly set the versioning state when a collection is open.
-This means the collections.json reflects the true state of versioning not the inferred state.

-The result of changes simplifies the codebase some.
-It appears to be backward compatible while maintaining the flawed semver approach to versioning JSON documents.
-In v3 versioning will be automatic and use a simple incrementing integer value.
+The resulting mitigation steps before the planned v3 release of data is to ignore the version.json file held in the collection&#x27;s root directory.
+As of v2.3 this file is no longer read, written or updated.
+Instead the collection level methods will explicitly set the versioning type at the store level.
+This means one locations holds versioning state, the collection.json.
+This simplified the codebase and appears to be backward compatible.

 ### Authors